+The Bank has determined specific risk factors related to AHP projects and sponsors.
+(NOTE: The Bank's Credit Department is responsible for monitoring Bank members.)
 As defined in the AHP regulation, and at any time at the discretion of the Bank, the risk factors may also include the amount of AHP subsidy in the project, type of project, size of project, location of project, sponsor experience and performance, and any monitoring of the project provided by a federal, state, or local government entity.

 In addition to the risk factors, the Bank maintains a project rating system and Watch List to monitor and manage projects that may encounter difficulties at any stage, whether in development or during the retention period.
 Retention period is defined as five years for homeownership and 15 years for rental initiatives.
+Homeownership projects which do not involve owner-occupied rehabilitation without the purchase of the homes are excluded.